sttoracle/ORACASB/README.md

 #### **STEP 5**: Create a new Incident for one of the discovered apps

-Press the Create Incident action for one of the apps
+Press the "*Create Incident*" action for any one of the apps avaible in you trial tenant.

 ![](images/CASB/create_incident.png)